-Intervention of ACRE to support SAMPARC 35 Girl Children started with the purpose to overcome the Financial Difficulties faced by the Organization.
-ACRE took responsibility to look into the Gap of running Girls Children's Home where Children can get proper Support for their Education, Care and for Development.
-This Year we propose You to consider support for 45 Orphan Girls.
+Intervention of ACRE to support SAMPARC Girl Children started with the purpose to overcome the financial difficulties faced by the Organization at the beginning of Pandemic Period.
+ACRE took responsibility to look into the Gap of running Girls Children's Home where Children can get proper Support for their Education, Care and for Development uninterruptedly.